Referring students to the DASS

 Disabled students are under no obligation to attend DASS, however, you should make clear to them that if they do not attend, this may make affect the level of support that they can receive

 If, after discussion, the student decides that they do not wish to be referred to DASS for advice, we would advise that you make a note of this discussion, and that the referral was refused.

 How to refer to DASS

-DASS, Occupational Health Service and University Counselling Service share a referral form and procedure which should always be used when referring students to DASS.
-You will need the student's consent to refer them to DASS.
 When discussing a referral you can reassure a student that their information will be kept confidential and will never be released to other students, a future employer or included on a degree certificate.
-There is further information about disclosure available on our website.
+There is further information about sharing a disability available on our website.